pidusbhusal/pidusbhusal/README.md

-- 👋 Hi, I’m @pidusbhusal
+- 👋 Hi, I’m @pidus bhusal
-- 👀 I’m interested in musicccccccccc
-- 🌱 I’m currently learning ui ux and react
-- 💞️ I’m looking to collaborate on ui ux projects
-- 📫 How to reach me https://www.instagram.com/pidus_b/
+- - 📫 How to reach me https://pidus.net/

 <!---
 pidusbhusal/pidusbhusal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.